Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/33-Views.md

 The star, `*`, is a joker character, allowing you to search with more complicated patterns.
 Regarding this, an element is found if there is a word in its name or one of its attributes that match with the text in the filter, so if you want to search within words too, add `*` at the start of your pattern.
 Also, you can navigate along the matching elements with `↑` and `↓`, causing the diagram moving to the selected element immediately.

-When using the diagram editor it is also possible to use the outline view for hiding and revealing elements and/or their labels.
-More information can be found [here](32-DiagramEditor.md#hiding-and-showing-elements-and-labels).

 ## Properties view

 The properties view allows you to change the properties of model elements.
 Depending on your currently selected element it may contain no, one or multiple tabs.
 For most elements the following tabs are used: